mgrechanik/vue.js-2-recipe-of-grid-and-crud-functionality-for-resources/README.md

 			sort: {
 ```

-- You need to add the initialisation
+- You need to add the initialization
   - at App.vue
   ```
     this.$store.dispatch("zeta/initializeAction", this.$store);